SMART Recovery

 What to Expect at a SMART Recovery Meeting

-SMART Recovery meetings typically last 60 to 90 minutes and have 3 to 12 attendees.
-They are available in person or online.
+SMART Recovery meetings typically last 60 to 90 minutes and are structured, discussion-based sessions led by a trained facilitator.
+They are available in person and online.

 The meeting facilitator opens the session by reading the Group Welcome.
 This is followed by check-ins, during which participants can discuss challenges or successes since the last meeting.